jasperanders/Bachelorthesis/Thesis/md/thesis.md

 - A way to automatically grade closed questions.
 - A way to randomize the order of exam questions.
 - A in depth documentation and/or community.
+- Finished exams can be collected remotely.
+- Exam data is stored at a central instance and can be accessed remotely.
+- Examination is not bound to a singe location and issued over browser.

 ### Learn Management System vs. Standalone Solution